Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 For a space fugitive who’s had three whole movies (not to mention a handful of video games and other canonical media) devoted to his exploits, Richard B. Riddick remains a pretty mysterious guy.
 Even the stuff we think we know about star Vin Diesel’s stoic space anti-hero has been revealed in tantalizing half-measures (how did he really get those night-sight "shine" eyes?), or else left mostly to our imaginations (will we ever get to see his fabled home planet of Furya?)

 But in spite of all that, Diesel and partnering film director David Twohy have built a still-expanding sci-fi franchise that’s left us with a pretty solid timeline for where Riddick comes from… as well as where he might be headed next.
-As we await further word on development progress for the upcoming fourth Riddick film (known so far as Riddick: Furya), let’s see what we can piece together about Richard B. Riddick’s renegade past by taking a closer look at the larger franchise’s timeline.
+With development apparently ramping up for the upcoming fourth Riddick film (known so far as Riddick: Furya), let’s see what we can piece together about Richard B. Riddick’s renegade past by taking a closer look at the larger franchise’s timeline.

 Riddick’s origins: A Furyan with a tragic past